Site Meter Backyard Birding » Blog Archive » Identification practice, more little brown birds

-This little fellow was a bit of a challenge for me and in attempting to identify her, I did something I have never done before.
+I had a visitor to my backyard the other day that was a bit of a challenge for me and in attempting to identify her, I did something I have never done before.
 But more on that below.

 Remember, when you come across an unfamiliar bird, do not reach for your field guide first.
 The bird is unlikely to sit still for the comparison process, and you will likely forget what the bird really looked like before you find it.
 Instead, sketch or make mental notes of key identification features and get a picture if possible.
-These are some of the most important things to makenote of:
+These are some of the most important things to make a note of:

 Coloration